charleyah/JankWorks/README.md

 | JankWorks.OpenAL   | OpenAL driver that implements audio API       |
 | JankWorks.DotNet   | .NET driver that implements Image loading     |

+JankWorks is built with C# 9.0 and only supports .NET 5 onwards.

 ## Lets Draw A Triangle

 Just like the first tutorials for using any low level graphics API like DirectX, OpenGL or Vulkan... lets draw a triangle.